Speak Up: Conservation Policy

 -

-North Dakota’s grasslands are at risk, but regenerative grazing can help restore them.
-Managing rangelands through strategies like rotational grazing can mimic historic cycles of disturbance (think bison) while improving water quality, creating habitat for wildlife and storing more carbon in the soil.
+North Dakota’s grasslands are at risk of being lost to conversion and poor management, but regenerative grazing can help restore them.
+Managing rangelands through strategies like rotational grazing can mimic historic cycles of disturbance while improving water quality, creating habitat for wildlife and storing more carbon in the soil.
 These practices make a big difference, and local ranchers are already leading the way.

 Policy is an essential tool in the effort to conserve the nature we all love in North Dakota.
 Stay up to date on conservation news in the state and speak up to let your lawmakers know why nature matters to you!